If I Had Words

 "If I Had Words" is a duet by Scott Fitzgerald and Yvonne Keeley, released as a single in November 1977.
 It was a top-ten hit in several countries and sold more than one million copies worldwide.
 The backing was by the St Thomas More Roman Catholic School Choir in London.

 Composition and release

 The tune was taken from the main theme of the maestoso section of Saint-Saëns' Symphony No.3 in C minor (Symphony with organ) with an added reggae beat.
-(In the symphony, the theme used in the song is first exposed by the strings section in the second movement; it is later also played by the organ in the third movement.)
+(In the symphony, the theme used in the song is first exposed by the strings section in the second movement, and is played by the organ in the third movement.)
 The lyrics and arrangement were by Jonathan Hodge, a prolific writer of television jingles and film themes, who also produced the single.

 "If I Had Words" topped the charts in the Netherlands and Belgium upon its release and peaked at number three in the UK and Australia.
 Its popularity in the Netherlands saw it certified platinum.
 It was also re-recorded by Fitzgerald and Keeley in 2010 and released as a charity single in the Netherlands in support of the Foundation KiKa.